Prodentim Ingredients Explained – Full Formula Breakdown 2026

 This probiotic strain is frequently associated with gum health support.
 Some studies suggest it may help maintain healthier bacterial balance in the mouth.

-Healthy gums are important because gum inflammation is one of the most common early indicators of oral health imbalance.
+Healthy gums are important because gum irritation is one of the most common early indicators of oral health imbalance.

 Lactobacillus Reuteri